A delicious low carb keto friendly pumpkin cream cheese cupcake recipe.

 Yup, I did it again!
-I couldn’t resist making yet another pumpkin recipe.
+I couldn’t resist making yet another low carb pumpkin recipe.
 Can you blame me though?
 I mean really who does not love pumpkins?

 Please share with me if you too love all things pumpkin.
 Not a fan?
 Well, please try to make the rest of us understand.

 Eating low carb means I have to get a little creative when it comes to making this season’s favorite treats.
 I don’t want to eat something that will kick me out of ketosis.

 10 minPrep Time

 - 12 oz cream cheese, softened (1 ½ packages)

 - 2 cups of sugar substitute (I used swerve)

 - 1 ½ cups of golden flax meal

 - 15 oz can pumpkin puree